manuelkeck/Guitar_Chord_Classifier/README.md

 ### Audio preprocessing
 To increase the accuracy of prediction, a preprocessing algorithm for recorded audio can be helpful.
 This is not implemented in the current version of this project.
-To achieve a mostly clean audio file, the gain option of the audio interface is adjusted to avoid noised and get a sufficient recognition of the played chord.
+To achieve a mostly clean audio file, the gain option of the audio interface is adjusted to avoid noises and get a sufficient recognition of the played chord.

 ### Improve CNN model